Josh Kroenke: Career

 In 2013, he was appointed by his father, the majority shareholder, to the board of English football club Arsenal as a non-executive director.
-As directors of Arsenal, the Kroenkes have garnered significant antipathy from supporters, who feel that they have no ambition and are merely using the club for their own profit at the expense of the team's competitiveness.

 In April 2021, Arsenal were announced as a founding member of the European Super League, a closed competition without relegation or promotion, as in American professional-sports leagues.
 Arsenal and the other five English clubs involved backed out within days after a "fierce" backlash by fans and commentators.
 Following the "debacle," Arsenal fans called for the Kroenke family to sell the club, to which Kroenke responded that his "family have no intention of selling."

 Personal life

 Kroenke resides in Denver, Colorado.
 Kroenke purchased an 1,885 ft2 condo for $1.4 million in 2007.
 Prior to his move to Denver, Kroenke lived in New York City.
 He and his sister, Whitney Ann Kroenke, purchased a 1,735 ft2 condominium, with a 400 ft2 roof deck, a small balcony and views of the Empire State Building for $2.7 million in 2005.
 They sold it in 2007 for $2.45 million—below both the initial listed price of $2.995 million and their final asking price of $2.55 million.